Januária: Human development

+Januária had a Municipal Human Development Index of 0.658 in 2010.

 History

 The first explorers arrived in 1553 looking for gold.
 They were led by the Spaniards Francisco Bruza de Espinosa and Father João de Apicuelta Navarro.
 The first settlement was called Brejo do Salgado, due to the salinity of the streams and the marshes.
 The first sugarcane mill was set up and soon a chapel followed dedicated to Nossa Senhora do Amparo.
-In 1833 Brejo do Salgado became a "vila", or town and the seat was transferred to the left bank of the São Francisco River, the name being changed to Januária, in homage to Princess Januária, daughter of the Emperor Pedro I. In 1860 Januária was elevated to the category of city.
+In 1833 Brejo do Salgado became a "vila", or town and the seat was transferred to the left bank of the São Francisco River, the name being changed to Januária, in homage to Princess Januária of Brazil, daughter of the Emperor Pedro I. In 1860 Januária was elevated to the category of city.
 The surrounding area was immense with several districts such as São Caetano do Japoré (today the city of Manga), São João das Missões, Jacaré (today the city of Itacarambi), Conceição de Morrinhos (today the city of Matias Cardoso), Mocambo (today a district of Levinópolis) all created in 1903.